-Gordon Price is the director of The City Program at Simon Fraser University.
+Gordon Price is the former director of The City Program at Simon Fraser University.
 In 2002, he finished his sixth term as a city councillor in Vancouver.
 He also served on the board of the Greater Vancouver Regional District (Metro Vancouver) and was appointed to the first board of the Greater Vancouver Transportation Authority (TransLink) in 1999.

 Price is a regular lecturer on transportation and land use for the City of Portland and Portland State University.
 He writes a monthly column for Business in Vancouver on civic issues, and he conducts tours and seminars on the development of Vancouver.